Electroconvulsive Therapy (ECT)

 ECT treatments are usually done 2 to 3 times a week for 2 to 3 weeks.
 Maintenance treatments may be done one time each week, tapering down to one time each month.
 They may continue for several months to a year, to reduce the risk of relapse.
 ECT is usually given in combination with medicine, psychotherapy, family therapy, and behavioral therapy.

 What To Expect After Treatment

 Because of the effects of anesthesia, you may not remember the procedure.
-You may experience some short-term memory loss, confusion, nausea, headache, and jaw pain immediately following ETC. These effects may last several hours.
-A few people have reported long-term memory loss.
+You may experience some confusion, nausea, headache, and jaw pain immediately following ECT.
+These effects may last several hours.
+You may also experience short-term memory loss.
 This effect should gradually get better within several weeks.

 Why It Is Done

 ECT is used for severe depression and other psychiatric or neurological conditions (such as Parkinson's disease or schizophrenia).

 Sometimes ECT is used for older adults who are taking multiple medicines for other illnesses and who are not able to take additional medicines for depression.
 And sometimes ECT is used for people who cannot tolerate the side effects of the medicines for depression.